 Watercolour Butterflies: from Sketch to finished Painting

-And this time, the Great Orange Tip butterfly from South Asia is the chosen one!
+Here it is: the Great Orange Tip butterfly from South Asia.

 Scientific Name: Hebomoia glaucippe